This post is sponsored by La Morena. All opinions my own.

 Prepare refried beans:

 - Remove 1 chipotle pepper from the can (reserve the rest for another use).
 Chop pepper and set aside.

-- While mushrooms are cooking, heat 1 tsp. olive in a small frying pan over medium heat.
+- While mushrooms are cooking, heat 1 teaspoon olive in a small frying pan over medium heat.

 - Add garlic to pan and cook until fragrant, stirring constantly (about 30 seconds to 1 minute).

-- Stir refried beans, chopped chipotle pepper, and 2 tsp. adobo sauce (from chipotle pepper can) into the garlic.
+- Stir refried beans, chopped chipotle pepper, and 2 teaspoons adobo sauce (from chipotle pepper can) into the garlic.